singerdmx/flutter-quill/CONTRIBUTING.md

 You can also check the [Todo](./doc/todo.md) list or the issues  if you want to

+> Make sure to not edit the `CHANGELOG.md` or the version in `pubspec.yaml` for any of the packages, this process will be automated by CI.

 ## Requirements

 - [Flutter SDK](https://docs.flutter.dev/get-started/install) which can be installed by following the instructions the provided link, also make sure to add it to your path so `flutter --version` and `dart --version` work